mscroggs/bending/README.md

 # Bending

-This repo contains code to make animations of a flat surface being bent to make a cylinder, torus, Klein bottle like these:
+This repo contains code to make animations of a flat surface being bent into a 3D surface, like these:

+## Cylinders
 ![An example animation](examples/cylinder-h.gif)
 ![An example animation](examples/cylinder-v.gif)

+## A torus
 ![An example animation](examples/torus.gif)

+## A Klein bottle
 ![An example animation](examples/klein-bottle.gif)